 - Saikung.com is an online and print magazine for the Sai Kung/Clearwater Bay area.
-It is packed with articles to help new arrivals orient themselves to this area.
+It is packed with articles to help new arrivals orientate themselves in this area.

 - Timeout.com.hk is a fantastic resource for checking out entertainment options.
 Restaurant reviews, movie show times and announcements of live shows make this site an extremely handy reference.

 - Hongkong.asiaxpat.com is the most commonly used site for buying used household goods.
 It’s also a good place for finding household help, employment opportunities and advice.